Discolored Teeth Claremont, CA

 What causes my teeth to look discolored?

 Are your teeth yellow, or do you have brown or dark splotches on your teeth?
 Many different things can be responsible for tooth discoloration.
-While some tooth discoloration is the consequence of certain lifestyle habits, it can also be caused by trauma, medications, or over fluoridation.
+While some tooth discoloration is the consequence of certain lifestyle habits.
+However, dental trauma, medications, or over-fluoridation can also cause discoloration.

 Treatment for whitening discolored teeth will vary depending on the cause of tooth discoloration.
-Your Claremont Dental Institute dentist can help to determine the cause of your tooth discoloration and provide suitable solutions for improving the appearance of your smile.
+Claremont Dental Institute can help to determine the cause of your teeth stains.
+Our Claremont dentists will provide suitable solutions to improve the appearance of your smile.

 tooth discoloration treatment in Claremont CA